 We don't remove MongoDB support overnight.
 A version marked to be removed from support is first deprecated and you should see a deprecation warning not only in your Rocket.Chat logs but also the server admins should see a deprecation notice banner on their instances.

-Note Without mongodb version we can't ensure you are running a compatible version.
-If you are running your mongodb with auth enabled and an user different from admin you may need to grant permissions for this user to check cluster data.
+Note Without the MongoDB version we can't ensure you are running a compatible version.
+If you are running your mongodb with auth enabled and a user different from admin you may need to grant permissions for this user to check cluster data.
 You can do it via mongo shell running the following command replacing the string YOUR_USER by the correct user\'s name:

-Mmapv1 is not longer supported in MongoDB since version 4.2.
-So to make sure you can update your Rocket.Chat installations easily in the future, use the WiredTiger storage engine.
+Mmapv1 is no longer supported in MongoDB since version 4.2.
+So to make sure you update your Rocket.Chat installations easily in the future, use the WiredTiger storage engine.
 If you're already running mmapv1, please migrate to wiredTiger as soon as possible.